salpida-foundation/proxy-benchmark-track/docs/program/proxy-reference-benchmark-and-sal-meter-bridge.md

 ## Two end-of-P3 artifacts

-The Measurement Stack Validation Subtrack (see the companion summary) issues two distinct artifacts at the end of P3.
+The Measurement Stack Validation Subtrack (see the companion summary, [Measurement Stack Validation Subtrack](measurement-stack-validation-subtrack.md)) issues two distinct artifacts at the end of P3.
 They have different jobs:

 - **Proxy Measurement Stack Freeze** — fixes *which* devices and signals are used: deployment profiles (e.g., phone-only, phone-plus-wearable, room-assisted, high-assurance research), per-modality confidence and abstention rules, and out-of-scope conditions.
 - **Proxy Reference Benchmark** — fixes *what is compared and how*: standardized scenarios, event timelines, personal baselines, HSD feature families, genuine/false/asymmetric recovery definitions, behavioral outcomes, quality/missingness/abstention rules, analysis metrics, and holdout/repeatability criteria.